Our website relies on funding from our readers, and we may receive a commission when you make a purchase through the links on our site.

 Bugcrowd Asset Inventory

-Bugcrowd Asset Inventory offers one the most advanced attack surface monitoring tools and services available in the market.
+Bugcrowd Attack Surface Management offers one the most advanced attack surface monitoring tools and services available in the market.
 A very enticing offer from the company includes an automated crawler that integrates itself with the system and crawls through its dimensions in all directions to identify lacunas that can be used by attack vectors to penetrate the system.

 Key Features: